Dualog® Protect – reducing the risk of malware doing harm to your ships

-The Emotet malware – and what stops it
+Advanced phishing attempts – and what stops them

 Suppose the captain on one of your ships receives an email from a maritime organisation he has communicated with not too long ago.
 The subject line includes ‘RE:’ and ‘Invoice #’ – with a valid-looking invoice number and the name of your shipping company.

-Without knowing it, he has just activated the dreaded Emotet malware.
+Without knowing it, he has just activated a sophisticated malware attack.

-How do you secure your ships against malware like Emotet?
+How do you secure your ships against malware with malicious links?

-You need to implement a multilayered protection mechanism that operates at the DNS level – blocking malware, trojan and phishing attempts before they can do any harm at all to your onboard systems and networks.
+That is why you need to implement a protection mechanism that operates at the DNS level – blocking malware, trojan and phishing attempts before they can do any harm at all to your onboard systems and networks.

 In simple terms, DNS protection means providing an additional layer of protection between a crew member and the Internet, by blacklisting dangerous sites and filtering out unwanted content.